kat-e8/test_environment/README.md

 is used to stop containers and remove their volumes
 sidenote: compose is to docker what EAM Controller is to EAM Agent

+Okay, using a hostname instead of an ip when setting up a gateway network is better.
+When containers start in a different environment they get assigned new ips and your connections will break.
+Instead give your containers names and use names to make gateway connection.

+So now that you've made the change from using IP to using container name, you need to update the back-end gwbk file, down all your containers and their volume and rebuild them again.
+It'll only take ta second.

+Going through the trouble of setting all of this up makes your test environment trully portable.
+At this point, you can zip up your TEST_ENVIRO folder and when you use it in another docker environment, the gateways will start with the same connections etc. Dope!

+What if I want to use libraries in my gateway?
+You need to import the library into the test environment and them perform a mapping between the host and the container ./pylib/library.py:/usr/local/bin/ignition/user-lib/pylib/library.py Ignition only recognizes libraries inside of the pylib directory so when container is created a mapping is performed from the host to the container.